 Here’s where the fun begins.

 Designing your garden will not only help create an achievable goal for your group, it will also help you with legal formalities like getting permits and insurances.
-Some landowners may also want to see the design before they are prepared to sign a lease.

 Have a look at what you like and think about how you might do it on your site.
 Also spend some time on your site, think about its unique qualities – hours of sunlight, large trees, gradient of the land, access to water.
 Consider how you might use that space best for the purpose of a garden.

 Think about what your group is trying to achieve from the garden.
 Question whether you would be best off organising the garden as a set of allotments or a shared garden.

 Detailed design guidelines